tseeker/reconstructed/README.md

 a `rescue` field, containing a list of instructions which will be executed on error, and `always`, which may contain a list of instructions to execute in all cases.
 If the `locals` field is defined, it must contain a table of local variables to define.
-Any local variable defined by the instructions under `block`, `rescue` or `always` will go out of scope once the block finishes executing.
+If these variables already exist, their state will be saved and they will be restored after the block is done executing.

 A somewhat silly example can be found in the `example` directory.
 Trying to execute it using `ansible-inventory --graph` results in the following output.